-Disclaimer: The Edifier S2000 Pro-Active speakers sent to us is a sample in exchange for our honest opinion.
-We thank the team at Edifier and Essence for giving us this opportunity.
+Disclaimer: This is a sample in exchange for our honest opinion.
+Headfonics is an independent website with no affiliate links or status.
+We thank Edifier and Essence for this opportunity.

-To read more about speakers we reviewed on Headfonics click here.
+To read more about the Edifier products we have previously featured on Headfonics click here.

 These speakers have a lot to offer in this price tier, so let’s dive right into the review.

-If anyone here reading is familiar with my past reviews, you’ll know how much I prize wood veneer products that have a sheen to them.
-Edifier has used a high-quality real Birch veneer on the side-panels on each unit, alongside a matte black appeal on the front and center area.
+If anyone here reading is familiar with my past reviews, you’ll know how much I prize wood veneer products with a sheen.
+Edifier has used a high-quality real Birch veneer on the side panels on each Edifier S2000PRO unit, alongside a matte black appeal on the front and center area.

-From a pure visual aesthetics perspective, the S20000PRO’s look damned sexy, if I do say so myself.
+From a pure visual aesthetics perspective, the S20000PRO looks damned sexy, if I do say so myself.
 The tilt-back appeal is highly satisfying, and each line feels well thought out.

-By that, I mean that there are no odd design choices, nothing sharp or improperly glued and set, nothing weirdly sticking out somewhere.
-The lines flow nicely and that is something I crave in high-end looking speakers.
+By that, I mean that there are no odd design choices, nothing sharp or improperly glued and set, and nothing weirdly sticking out somewhere.
+The lines flow nicely and that is something I crave in high-end-looking speakers.